A Refined Lifting Theorem for Supersingular Galois Representations: Introduction

 \subsection{Acknowledgements}

-I am very grateful to my advisor Ravi Ramakrishna for introducing me to his Galois-theoretic lifting method and for some helpful suggestions.
+I am very grateful to my advisor Ravi Ramakrishna for introducing me to the fascinating subject of Galois deformations and for some helpful suggestions.
 I would also like to thank Brian Hwang, Aftab Pande and Stefan Patrikis for some fruitful conversations.
+Finally, I would like to thank the anonymous referees for their insightful suggestions which have led to considerable improvement of this manuscript.